Tips for managing holiday stress

 What causes holiday stress?

-The holidays can be stressful due to too many activities and expectations for perfection paired with a dose of family drama.
+The holidays can be stressful due to too many activities, expectations for perfection, and family drama.

 How do I stop stressing about the holidays?